vjesticalab/VLabApp/doc/docs/general/tutorial.md

 By default, the output files (transformation matrix and registered image) are saved in the same folder as the input image.
 To save in another folder, check the "Use custom folder" checkbox in the "Output" panel and specify an output folder in the text box (use the <kbd>Browse</kbd> button, or drag and drop a folder from an external file manager).
 Output filenames will correspond to the input filename with an additional `_vRG` suffix, optionally followed by a user defined suffix.
 The resulting output filenames are shown below the suffix.
-For this tutorial, we will keep the default "Use input image folder" and leave the user suffix empty.
+For this tutorial, we will keep the default "Use input folder" and leave the user suffix empty.

 The "Options" panel contains several options specific to the this module (see [Registration module - Registration](../registration_module/reference.md#registration) for more information).
 Keep all settings to their default value, except the "Co-align files with the same unique identifier" checkbox which should be checked.
 With this option, all files with same unique identifier (starting with `smp01`) will be also transformed using the transformation matrix evaluated on the input image.